seanbreckenridge/server_clipboard/README.md

    --help, -h              show help (default: false)
 ```

 This automatically detects which operating system you're on and uses the corresponding clipboard commands, see [`clipboard.go`](clipboard.go).
-If this cant, set the `CLIPBOARD_COPY_COMMAND` and `CLIPBOARD_PASTE_COMMAND` environment variables (those commands should read/write from/to STDIN/STDOUT)
+If this can't, set the `CLIPBOARD_COPY_COMMAND` and `CLIPBOARD_PASTE_COMMAND` environment variables (those commands should read/write from/to STDIN/STDOUT)

 #### clear-after